 Administered by the GSA, the government-wide FedRAMP program provides a standardized approach to cloud service adoption and management.
 Agencies and their supporting contractors are required to adhere to FedRAMP security assessment, authorization, and continuous monitoring benchmarks.

 The Federal Risk and Authorization Management Program (FedRAMP) supports the U.S. government’s cloud-smart policy by establishing consistent security standards across agencies and their contractors (such as cloud service providers).

 The Federal Risk and Authorization Management Program, or FedRAMP, defines three distinct categorization levels to help government agencies and their supporting contractors implement the appropriate security controls required to protect U.S. government data.
-These levels – low, medium, and high – standardize an approach to the security of cloud products and cloud services across the federal sphere.

 Agencies and programs within the U.S. government are prime targets for cyberattack.
 The federal government maintains data that is essential to the function of our nation, the security of our people, and the stability of our healthcare and financial markets.
 Any unauthorized access, use, or disclosure of this data could cause significant harm and disruption.